 About Me

 I had completed my PhD in Chelsea Helion’s Social and Affective Neuroscience lab where I used naturalistic paradigms to study how we dynamically resolve uncertainty in social situations, represent emotions, and regulate our emotions in high-stress situations.
+Working in the Delgado lab, I’m now exploring how we interpret complex social signals, our ability to dissociate social signals that often overlap, and what effect those play in decisions to collaborate with or defect from others.
 I often prioritize high ecological-validity in my study designs and am drawn towards computational methodologies and novel statistical techniques.

 When I’m not working, I like hiking, playing tabletop RPGs (See my R functions in the DnDRuf Repo or my Combat Simulator App!), and making music.